6 Chinese Hand Gestures You Can Learn Today

 4. Keep greetings formal

 Are you a big hugger?
 Sadly, this may not go over so well in China.
-Touchiness and PDA are less common in Chinese culture.
 Hugging, kissing cheeks, back-slapping or reaching out to touch a pin or tie before complimenting it are all major no-nos.

-Nodding with a polite smile or shaking hands are preferred gestures when greeting someone over friendly hugs.
+Nodding with a polite smile or shaking hands are preferred gestures when greeting someone, rather than friendly hugs.

 Additionally, try to greet the oldest person first if you’re meeting a family or group of people.
-(Although younger Chinese people don’t really care about this.)
+(Although, again, younger Chinese people don’t care so much about this.)

 5. Stand up for a toast